 Immigration, Refugees and Citizenship Canada (IRCC, formerly CIC) is the federal department that manages Canadian citizenship, both for those applying for citizenship and for current Canadian citizens.
 Since 2010, Canada has welcomed an average of more than 300,000 permanent residents each year.
 Many of these newcomers are in the process of becoming Canadian citizens, and many more will apply for Canadian citizenship in the future.
 When that process is complete, they take loyalty oaths pledging their commitment to the responsibilities and privileges of Canadian citizenship.

 Canadian Citizenship Eligibility

-A Canadian immigrant may apply for Canadian Citizenship after spending at least four years in Canada as a permanent resident.
+A Canadian immigrant may apply for Canadian Citizenship after spending at least three years in Canada as a permanent resident.
+Currently half the time spent as a temporary resident on a work permit, counts towards the residency requirement to apply for citizenship.
 Do you meet the requirements for Canadian citizenship?
 Read more here.

 Canadian Citizenship Application

 You will need to satisfy several requirements to submit a Canadian citizenship application, and will then need to take a Canadian citizenship test.
 Learn more about the process.
 Read more here.